sharmaprachi0826/otp-based-authenticate/README.md

 - Run node index.js

 To start the frontend
-- Go to the root foler
+- Go to the root folder
 - Run npm start